junhongwang418/junhongwang418/content/blog/ios-app-developer-intern-at-marume/index.md

 - **Profile**: I created an user profile page where they can review what products they reviewed.
 They can also check their followers and followees in the page.

     ![profile](./marume-profile.jpeg)

+I still didn't know exactly what I was doing at the end of the internship, but I was glad that I at leasted exposed myself to the software industry.
+When you learn a new programming language, the first task you do is to print "Hello World!" to the console.
+This internship was the "Hello World!" of my software engineering career.